Danielskauge/actuator_modeling/README.md

     *   **Training**: For training, sequences of `sequence_length_timesteps` (e.g., 1 second of data) are fed to the model.
 The `nn.GRU` layer internally propagates the hidden state across the timesteps *within* that sequence.
 The explicit `h_prev` argument to `ActuatorModel.forward` is typically `None` at the start of processing a batch/sequence during training steps, relying on the `nn.GRU`'s internal handling or default zero initialization.
     *   **Inference**: The JIT-exported model retains this stateful signature.
 This allows external components, like the `CombinedGRUAndPDActuator` in Isaac Lab, to manage the hidden state explicitly from one inference call (e.g., one simulation step) to the next, enabling continuous memory.
 *   **Two-Stage Evaluation Strategy**: `global` mode for overall learning, `lomo_cv` for generalization to unseen inertias with fold-specific normalization.
+*   **Data Resampling Strategy**:
+    *   To ensure consistent sequence lengths for batching and model input, all raw time-series data loaded from CSVs is resampled.
+    *   The `ActuatorDataModule` requires a `target_sampling_frequency_hz` parameter in its configuration (e.g., `data.target_sampling_frequency_hz=100.0`).
+    *   Each `ActuatorDataset` instance receives this target frequency and resamples its DataFrame using pandas' `resample()` method with **linear interpolation** before any further feature engineering or sequence creation.
+    *   This results in all datasets having the same effective sampling rate, and thus, for a given `sequence_duration_s`, all generated sequences will have the same number of timesteps.
 *   **Feature Engineering in `ActuatorDataset`**: Centralized calculation of 3 core input features (`current_angle_rad`, `target_angle_rad`, `current_ang_vel_rad_s`) in a **defined order** as specified by `ActuatorDataset.FEATURE_NAMES`.
 This order is critical as it's implicitly used for calculating and applying normalization statistics and by the input layer of models, including the deployed `CombinedGRUAndPDActuator`.
 Raw, unnormalized data is passed to `ActuatorDataModule`.

 *   **Residual Modeling in `ActuatorModel`**: